From Good to Great: Six Steps to Transform Your Team – An APMP Case Study

 “The results speak for themselves,” Morrow says.
 “After the past two years, we’ve had our highest win rate in company history; we’ve won more mega deals than we have in any prior sales year; and our customer satisfaction scores have increased by 50%, indicating that our business partners are having a more positive experience in working with us too.
 The numbers moved along with the story.”

-Morrow crunched some of those numbers for me following the close of Sodexo’s fiscal year on August 31.
+Morrow crunched some of those numbers for us following the close of Sodexo’s fiscal year on August 31.
 She discovered that, in the first year of their corporate membership, every $1 dollar spent on APMP yielded $6,224 in return!

 If the lucrative journey of Danelle Morrow and the rest of her incredible team at Sodexo has inspired you to follow in their footsteps, why not find out more about how a corporate membership could help you scale up your success.